-Clinical training is divided into outpatient and inpatient rotations.
-The first year of fellowship is more heavily weighted in clinical experience with clinical time divided, approximately equally, into inpatient and outpatient blocks.
+Clinical training is divided into dedicated outpatient and inpatient rotations.
+The first year of fellowship is primarily clinical, equally divided between inpatient and outpatient blocks.

 Inpatient responsibilities are primarily focused on our Endocrinology and Diabetes inpatient and consult service.
-Our consults are primarily at the main Connecticut Children’s Medical Center hospital in Hartford, but patients are also seen at Connecticut Children’s Medical Center NICU at Hartford Hospital and the UConn Health NICU at UConn John Dempsey Hospital.
+Our consults are primarily at the main Connecticut Children’s hospital in Hartford or else at our two NICU locations.

-Second year of fellowship is more heavily focused on research, with approximately 2 to 3 months of clinical time divided between inpatient and outpatient.
+Second year of fellowship is more heavily focused on research, with approximately 2 to 3 months of inpatient and outpatient clinical time.

-Third year fellows, in combination with their scholarship oversight committee (SOC) and clinical competency committee (CCC), can choose a clinical track (with at least 6 months of the year clinical) or a research track (with 3 months of the year clinical).
-To make these decisions, research/scholarly requirement accomplishments, clinical evaluations and competency, and fellows planned career will be taken into account.
+Third year fellows, in combination with their scholarship oversight committee (SOC) and clinical competency committee (CCC), can opt to pursue a clinical track (with at least 6 months of the year dedicated to clinical rotations) or a research track (with 3 months of the year clinical), depending on the status of their research and guided by their career goals.
+Research/scholarly requirements, as well as clinical evaluations and competency, will also be taken into account.

-Overnight and weekend call is divided amongst the fellows, with the greatest contribution during the first year, and is always supported by a supervising attending.
+Overnight and weekend call is divided among the fellows; fellows are always supported on call by a supervising attending.

 During the first year, the fellow has 6 weeks of protected research time with an associated curriculum and direct involvement of the program director to identify a research mentor. and start development of or work on a project.

 The final two years are largely focused on protected research time with 8 to 9 months the second year, and 5 months (research track) to 8 months (clinical track) as detailed in Curriculum-Clinical.